ahundt/cis/doc/intro.rst

 **ScaleToUnitBox()**

-Calculates maximum and minimum values in the X,Y, and z coordinates of a point cloud and then normalizes the value of every single opint.
+Calculates maximum and minimum values in the X,Y, and z coordinates of a point cloud and then normalizes the value of every single point.

 **probeTipPointinCTF()**